Hopp til hovedinnholdet

 High Value Dealer Guidance published, updates of guidance on UK ban on Russian oil and oil products and on UK Maritime Services Ban and Oil Price Cap

-On 18 April 2023, the OFSI published guidance on financial sanctions implementation for high value dealers, luxury goods markets and art market participants, which can be found at this link.
+On 18 April 2023, the OFSI published guidance on financial sanctions implementation for high value dealers, luxury goods markets and art market participants.
 Amongst other things, the guidance contains a section on circumvention typologies relating to high value assets, and sets out a non-exhaustive list of factors companies should consider as part of their sanctions due diligence.

 On 15 April 2023, the Department of Business and Trade updated its guidance on the UK ban on Russian oil and oil products.
 The updated guidance clarifies that the sanctions on oil or oil products that originate from Russia or that are located in, or consigned from Russia pursuant to Chapter 4I of the Russia (Sanctions) (EU Exit) Regulations 2019 ("the Regulations"), also apply to Russian oil co-mingled with oil of another origin.
 The prohibitions are subject to strict liability, as they apply "regardless of the importer's knowledge or suspicions about the origin of the goods, their location or the place from which they were consigned."